-Last-minute shoppers hit stores on Christmas Eve in a surge that is expected to top off an unexpectedly strong holiday shopping season.
+Last-minute shoppers hit stores on Christmas Eve in a surge that retailers hope will top off a strong holiday shopping season.

 Among them was Len Boswell.
 He started his shopping at 6 a.m. at Starbucks.
 Later in the morning he was at a CVS drugstore in Decatur, Ga., picking up candy and a neck pillow for his wife.